 Nothing herein shall be construed to entitle any student to educational programs or services identical to those received by other students in the same or different schools.
-These rules are in addition to and, unless otherwise specifically stated, do not supersede other rules adopted by the Agency of Education or contained in the Vermont State Board of Education Manual of Rules and Practices.
-This manual adopts a definition of Discrimination that is broader than its legal definition.
+These rules are in addition to and, unless otherwise specifically stated, do not supersede other rules adopted by the Agency of Education or contained in the Vermont-State Board-of Education Manual of Rules and Practice.
 Nothing herein shall create a private right of action.